bobig6/nestjs-prisma-boilerplate/README.md

-Here’s a README tailored to your **NestJS Prisma Boilerplate** project based on the files you provided:

----

 # **NestJS Prisma Boilerplate**

 This boilerplate provides a robust and extensible foundation for building scalable backend applications using **NestJS** with **Prisma ORM**.
 It incorporates modern development practices, CI/CD pipelines, and Dockerization for ease of deployment.